How to: Create a Ghost Effect with Slow Shutter Cam [Upd. 06/17]

 - Muku Shuttr [Amazon Link], a wireless remote shutter for Smartphones

-- A Joby Griptight Gorillapod [Amazon Link] for Smartphones
+- A Joby Griptight Gorillapod I reviewed in the blog for Smartphones

 With Lenslight app, you can add all sorts of light effects to photos right on the iPhone.
 I used it for this photo to add the headlights.
 I don't use Lenslight very often, but it get's updated frequently and is a great app for those looking to add special effects to their iPhone photos.

 Finally, I converted the photo to black and white using the new photo editing functions in iOS8.

 I mounted the iPhone to the bridge railing using the Joby Griptight Gorillapod, a special Gorillapod with a smartphone mount that works with almost all current smartphones.

 To avoid camera shake and get a sharp picture despite the long exposure, I used Muku Shuttr, a wireless remote shutter release for Smartphones.
 It's small, uses bluetooth and works with all camera apps that support volume button shutter release.
 So make sure you've enabled that.

 In Slow Shutter Cam, I selected motion blur mode and set the blur strength to maximum.
 Then I made a wild guess about the capture duration I thought I'd need.
 After trying slight variations of the exposure time, I settled for one second.
 If I had used a longer exposure time, the railcar would have made its way through the entire frame and the result would have been something like a huge grey bar running through the entire photo.

 I aimed the iPhone at the tracks and as soon as I saw the train entering the top of the viewfinder, I pressed the shutter release button on my Muku Shuttr, the wireless remote shutter I use.

 If you use a remote shutter like Muku Shuttr with Slow Shutter Cam App, make sure to enable the hardware shutter option in the app, otherwise Muku Shuttr won't work.

 Once Slow Shutter Cam finishes exposing the photo, it displays the photo and a toolbar with edit, clear and save.
 The trick for the ghost effect is hidden behind the edit option.